top of page

 Harmonica Workshop

 NOTE: You'll need to bring your own harp in the key of G .
-You can find one on Amazon for less than $20.
-If you'd like more information on what to buy or what to expect, you can reach Todd
+You can easily find one on Amazon.
+If you'd like more information on what to buy or what to expect, you can reach out to Todd at: toddbreckmusic@gmail.com

 At the end of the 8th grade as I cleared out my room to leave my prep-school for the summer break I found a discarded harmonica on my dorm floor.
 My mother reached sainthood in my eyes that day as I never stopped playing it on the long drive home.
 I’ve been playing harps ever since.
 Over the years my collection has grown to pretty much every key made for harmonicas.